Troisi\`eme groupe de cohomologie non ramifi\'ee des torseurs universels sur les surfaces rationnelles: Abstract

-Summary.
-Let $k$ a field of characteristic zero.
+\textbf{Title.
+Third unramified cohomology group of universal torsors on rational surfaces} \commentskip \textbf{Abstract.} Let $k$ a field of characteristic zero.
 Let $X$ be a smooth, projective, geometrically rational $k$-surface.
 Let $\mathcal{T}$ be a universal torsor over $X$ with a $k$-point et $\mathcal{T}^c$ a smooth compactification of $\mathcal{T}$.
 There is an open question: is $\mathcal{T}^c$ $k$-birationally equivalent to a projective space?
 We know that the unramified cohomology groups of degree 1 and 2 of $\mathcal{T}$ and $\mathcal{T}^c$ are reduced to their constant part.
 For the analogue of the third cohomology groups, we give a sufficient condition using the Galois structure of the geometrical Picard group of $X$.
-This enables us to show that $H^{3}_{\nr}(\mathcal{T}^{c},\mathbb{Q}/\mathbb{Z}(2))/H^3(k,\mathbb{Q}/\mathbb{Z}(2))$ vanishes if $X$ is a generalised Ch\^atelet surface and that this group is reduced to its $2$-primary part if $X$ is a del Pezzo surface of degree at least 2.
+This enables us to show that $H^{3}_{\nr}(\mathcal{T}^{c},\mathbb{Q}/\mathbb{Z}(2))/H^3(k,\mathbb{Q}/\mathbb{Z}(2))$ vanishes if $X$ is a generalised Ch\^atelet surface and that this group is reduced to its $2$-primary part if $X$ is a del Pezzo surface of degree at least 2.}